 Reeder's Alley offers a unique year-round glimpse into Helena's past.
 The Alley is available to see at all hours of the day and the historic Pioneer Cabin is available for both guided and self guided tours throughout the day.

 Enjoy a walking tour using the Reeder's Alley Story Map.

 Pioneer Cabin tours have been suspended until further notice to protect against the spread of the novel coronavirus, COVID-19.

 The buildings in Reeder's Alley are designated as a historic district listed in the National Register of Historic Places with the National Park Service.

 We also have a selfie spot, perfect for a creating a historic memory.
 Just stand on the spot and snap a photo of yourself with your phone or camera.

 Check out a book from the Little Lending Library and relax on a bench.

-Visit our Local Restaurants and Businesses.
+Visit our Local Businesses.

 Feel free to stop in the Visit Helena office located in the lower part of the at 105 Reeder’s Alley, open year round, for more information on Reeder’s Alley and Helena area.